 The project’s big idea was further advanced by the programmatic desires of the community.
 This neighborhood coveted something outside of the typical BCRP recreation center program: a safe year-round walking and running space for those of all ages and abilities.
 As a result, the indoor track became central to the project’s design as an opportunity to further promote collaborations and connections by linking all spaces together.
 Accessible via a sprint track, stairs, or elevator, the new track encircles the gymnasium, lounge, and fitness spaces and provides views to all interior programs as well as the surrounding park.
 The track combined with the central nexus (fitness, lobby, and circulation space) becomes a community gathering space where fitness and wellness programs collide with community and educational programming.

 When designing recreation and community centers, whether it’s a minor renovation or new facility, it’s imperative to consider each facility’s users.
-While a one-size-fits-all approach may be seen as a way to provide equitable spaces, equality can be found in other ways.
+While a one-size-fits-all approach may be seen as a way to provide equality, equity can be found in other ways.
 Through an inclusive planning and design effort focused on the individual programs and places of the Cahill and Cherry Hill communities, each community will benefit from a new facility that is specifically designed for them.
 This will result in facilities that put each dollar and square foot to its best use, promoting programmatic spaces that are valued most by the residents.
 “Through extensive community outreach and collaboration, we’ve designed projects at Cahill and Middle Branch that will meet the recreational needs of those communities for many years to come,” says Adam Boarman, RLA, Chief of Capital Development at BCRP.
 “Both of these fitness and wellness centers reflect BCRP’s vision for modern recreation while striving to develop a sense of community amongst previously divided neighborhoods.”

 Featured in the November 2020 issue of Parks & Rec Business.